 Suffused with Light ~ A Short Story by Allen Kopp

-Earl Badger awoke at the usual time, washed and dressed himself.
-He went into the kitchen, expecting to see his mother sitting at the table drinking coffee, but she wasn’t there; neither was she on the couch in the living room or in her bedroom.
-She didn’t tell him she was going to be gone.
-He wondered where she was but didn’t worry.
+Phillip Call awoke at the usual time, washed the sleep from his eyes, brushed his teeth and dressed himself.
+He went into the kitchen, expecting to see his mother sitting at the table drinking coffee, but she wasn’t there.
+Neither was she on the couch in the living room, in her bedroom, or anyplace else in the house.
+She hadn’t told him she was going to be gone.
+He wondered where she was but he wasn’t worried.

 He was twelve years old and in the seventh grade.
-He was a good student, better in English and reading than in math and science.
 He didn’t like school very much but he tried to make the best of it.
-In a few years when he graduated, he wanted to go into the navy and live a different kind of life than the one he was living now.
+He was a fair student, better in English and reading than in math and science.
+In a few years when he was finished with school, he wanted to go into the navy and have a different kind of life where he would see places like Italy and South America.

 The day at school was uneventful.
-In his usual way, he didn’t speak to anybody and nobody spoke to him.
+In his usual quiet way, he didn’t speak to anybody and nobody spoke to him.
 He had a spelling test, on which he scored a hundred percent, and a math quiz.
+Two eighth grade boys got into a fistfight in the cafeteria and had to be pulled apart.
 He spent the hour in study hall reading out-of-town newspapers on sticks.
-Two eighth grade boys got into a fistfight in the gym.
 All in all, a very routine day.
 Nothing to write home about.